xieweiAlex/English_Learning/words/2023/words-Jan.md

 **seer**
 He **clutched** the cane in his clammy hand.

-> So is the firebase not updating ...
-> No, it's not.

 **Pick a side**, but whatever you believe, intraday volatility has been significant on CPI days in recent months.
 in a **nailbiter** that saw them defeat the Philadelphia Eagles 38-35 in the final minute of play